lebpac/lebpac.github.io/programs.md

 #### 🤖 Wize Computing — Engineering and Robotics with Lego Spike & WeDo
 - Grade 1 to 3
-- January 17 to March 13 (no class on February 14, early dismissal day)
+- January 17 to March 13 ~no class on February 14, early dismissal day~ = **UPDATED: Make up class for snow day February 14 from 2:05 - 3:35**
 - 3:05 to 4:35 pm in the library
 - 8 sessions for $290 + $25 annual registration fee (if not a previous student)